catppuccin/lazygit/README.md

 ## Usage

 1. Clone this repository locally
 2. Ensure `~/.config/lazygit` exists.
 If it doesn't, you can run `lazygit` to launch and setup the directory.
+3. Choose the flavor you want (located [in the `themes` directory of this repository](./themes))
+4. Choose the accent you want from within the flavor directory.
-3. Replace the `theme` section of `~/.config/lazygit/config.yml` with the theme you want to activate (from `themes`).
+5. Replace the `theme` section of `~/.config/lazygit/config.yml` with the theme you want to activate (from `themes`).
-    For example, if you want to use the catppuccin **mocha** theme, then copy the contents of `themes/mocha.yml` and paste them directly into your lazygit `config.yml` as follows:
+    For example, if you want to use the catppuccin **mocha** theme, with the **blue** accent, then copy the contents of [`themes/mocha/blue.yml`](./themes/mocha/blue.ymlb) and paste them directly into your lazygit `config.yml` as follows:

     <details>
-    <summary><b>mocha theme</b> lazygit <code>config.yml</code></summary>
+    <summary>config.yml</summary>

     ```
     gui:
-      # use the mocha catppuccin theme
+      # Use the mocha catppuccin theme
 			theme:
-        lightTheme: false
 				activeBorderColor:
-          - "#a6e3a1" # Green
+					- '#89b4fa'
 					- bold
 				inactiveBorderColor:
-          - "#cdd6f4" # Text
+					- '#a6adc8'
 				optionsTextColor:
-          - "#89b4fa" # Blue
+					- '#89b4fa'
 				selectedLineBgColor:
-          - "#313244" # Surface0
+					- '#313244'
 				selectedRangeBgColor:
-          - "#313244" # Surface0
+					- '#313244'
 				cherryPickedCommitBgColor:
-          - "#94e2d5" # Teal
+					- '#45475a'
 				cherryPickedCommitFgColor:
-          - "#89b4fa" # Blue
+					- '#89b4fa'
 				unstagedChangesColor:
+					- '#f38ba8'
+				defaultFgColor:
+					- '#cdd6f4'
+				searchingActiveBorderColor:
-          - red # Red
+					- '#f9e2af'
     ```

     </details>

-4. Close and reopen `lazygit`, and see your new theme!

 ## 🙋 FAQ